maidsafe-archive/SystemDocs/en/faqs/the_safe_network.md

 Anyone will be able to write their own wrappers to add support for a new language.

-###Can MaidSafe clients host on different operating systems access the same vaults?
+###Can SAFE Network clients host on different operating systems access the same vaults?

 Yes, the SAFE Network and client are completely supported cross-platform.